What program tracks can I choose from?

 *We strongly encourage students to contact their employers for tuition assistance.

-What does it take to get certified as a FNP after I complete my program?
+What does it take to get certified as an FNP after I complete my program?

 The FNP curriculum prepares all graduates to meet the necessary requirements to take the Family Nursing Practitioner Certification Exam.
-The American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners Certification Program (AANP-CP) are the two certifying bodies for FNPs.
+The American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners Certification Board (AANPCB) are the two certifying bodies for FNPs.
 The process of applying for certification will be reviewed prior to your graduation.

 What does it take to get certified as a Nurse Educator after I complete my program?